Reeceeboii/Hitachi-HD44780-LCD-Controller/README.md

 A snippet of the instruction table shown below can give you an idea of how each instruction is given:
 ![Instruction table](img/instruction_table.png)

+## Instruction format
 Each instruction is comprised of 10 bits.
 There are 8 data bits (DB0 through 7) and then the register select and read/write bits.
 The register select bit determines whether data sent from the MPU lands in the driver's instruction register or data register.
-As the majority of the instructions aren't actually sending data, RS is left low for the majority of operations.
+As the majority of the instructions aren't actually sending data, RS is left low for the majority of operations besides when we're actually sending character data.

-Each instruction's byte of data bus bits contains both the instruction and any parameters that instruction requires.
+Each instruction's byte of data bus bits contains both the instruction and any parameters that the specific instruction requires.
 Parameters are given after the first 1 occurs in this byte (which is also presumably how the HD44780 determines which instruction it's actually being given).
 A hurdle I stumbled across at the start was completely missing the fact that each instruction has some execution time alloted to it.
 The Arduino's clock cycle time is far faster than these execution times, so suffucient delays are required after each instruction is sent to the driver to avoid sending things too fast and causing timing errors.

 After the control (RS & RW) and the 8 data bus bits are set, you trigger the instruction execution on the driver by pulsing the clock latch bit (E).
 Raise it high and then zero it instantly.

+## To start

 Prior to sending anything to the LCD driver, we need to set the Arduino's data direction registers to match our intended use of them (in terms of IO).
 As all we are doing is output on all of the pins we are using, we can set `DDRD` to `0xFF` and `DDRB` to `0x07`.
 This corresponds to the Uno's GPIO pins 0 to 7 and 8 to 10 respectively, as shown in the wiring schematic.